 There is a specific 32 per cent flat rate tax regime applicable to expert-level expatriates moving to Finland that may apply during the first 48 months of their stay in the country.
-The applicability of the regime has to be carefully planned, as a non-fulfilment of the technical requirements for qualifying may easily prevent the applicability.
+The applicability of the regime must be carefully planned, as non-fulfilment of the technical requirements for qualifying may easily prevent the applicability.
 In contrast to the normal progressive taxation of employment income, no deductions are allowed under this regime.
+The current government intends to review the regime to attract foreign talent more effectively.

-Pension benefits of executives that exceed the mandatory pension cover are normally arranged by means of a collective pension scheme, which generally allows fairly flexible insurance terms and full deductibility of the pension insurance payments by an employer in calculating its corporate income taxation, while not triggering any taxable income to executives prior to the payment of the pension benefits to them upon retirement.
-At least two persons must be covered by the pension insurance for this tax treatment to be applicable.11 In addition, individual pensions can be provided by the employer; however, certain criteria need to be met, and the annual tax-exempt payment per person is limited to €8,500.
+Pension benefits of executives that exceed the mandatory pension cover are normally arranged by means of a collective pension scheme, which generally allows fairly flexible insurance terms and full deductibility of the pension insurance payments by an employer in calculating its corporate income taxation, while not triggering any taxable income to